 Insights into the future of door drops

 Door drops have had a critical role to play in engaging and informing individuals during these unprecedented times, with the UK Government and NHS just two notable employers of the traditional strategy during prolonged periods of lockdown and isolation.
-Nick Barbeary, Client Development Director at Paragon Customer Communications, discusses the future of door drop as a powerful marketing medium.
+Nick Barbeary, Client Development Director at Paragon Customer Communications, discusses the future of door drops as a powerful marketing medium.

 The Coronavirus pandemic has undoubtedly had a profound impact on every aspect of our daily lives, from how we work, to the ways we socialise and even how we shop.
-As a result many leading brands and organisations have had to pivot their marketing strategies in order to continue to maintain relationships with customers in creative new ways.
+As a result, many leading brands and organisations have had to pivot their marketing strategies in order to continue to maintain relationships with customers in creative new ways.

 Perhaps unsurprisingly, during this age of uncertainty, door drops – a medium renowned for engaging new customers or nurturing loyalty in existing ones – have once again proven their worth for brands faced with strained budgets, a largely insulated audience and a need for maximum Return on Investment (ROI).